Hinckley Weather Forecast For The Week Ahead - News Break

 - Windy: 20 mph

-Slight chance snow showers then mostly sunny in the day; while mostly clear then areas of frost during night
+Chance showers and thunderstorms in the day; while chance rain showers then mostly clear during night

 - Breezy: 0 to 5 mph